ivanmari/monitoringrelay/README.md

 ## Hardware

 The circuit, for each phase detection input is the same as the one depicted here https://smartsolutions4home.com/detecting-mains-voltage-with-microcontroller/.
+So we will use three inputs on the MCU for mains detection.

-The outputs can be attached to an optocoupled relay and then to the contactor STOP switch.
+The fault output can be attached to an optocoupled relay and then to the contactor M switch.

+The LEDs can be directly connected to the outputs of the MCU.

 ## Logic